tanay1337/CMS/README.md

 ### Contributing to the Repository:

 > After forking tanay1337/CMS and making the appropriate changes, open an issue and a pull request.
-After confirming the bug, I will merge your request.
+After confirming the issue/pull request, I will merge your request.